JacobLeach/ChatMessageHandler/README.md

 5) More advanced permissions system

+6) Implement Services and trasition from a CommandHandler to a full MessageHandler (IN PROGRESS)

-6) Anything else I haven't thought of yet
+7) Anything else I haven't thought of yet